Sai881/OSDC-East-2019/Erickson-Hierarchial_models.md

 - Global intercept with differences:
   - `formula = y ~ 1 + x2`
   - (or shorthand `formula = y ~ x2`)
+  - One reference group is "global" intercept
+  - All other groups are relative difference
 - Intercept for each group:
   - `formula = y ~ x2 - 1`
+  - One intercept estimate for each group

 <span class="footer">
   <img class="logo" src="./images/USGS_ID_black.png" style="padding-bottom:5px">